Pillar Article

 Both matter.
 Signal health tells you what to fix.
 Output metrics tell you whether those fixes are working.

-A GEO score is a composite signal health score across six categories: AI citability, brand authority, structured data, E-E-A-T content signals, technical platform health and platform-specific optimisations.
+A GEO Score is a composite signal health score across eight categories: AI citability, brand authority, structured data, EEAT content signals, technical platform health, platform-specific optimisations, topical authority and AI platform readiness.
 It ranges from 0 to 100.

 0-39